joshlangner/ejspeed/README.md

 ## Full JS syntax support

-Full JS syntax support means being able to use other libraries within your precompiled code.
-Examples might be D3.js, Underscore.js, and more.
+Full JS syntax support is a big feature of EJSpeed, not only because you have the ability to write more robust templates or do complex string manipulation, but it also means being able to use other libraries such as D3.js, Moment.js, or Underscore.js in a 'prerender' context in client-side applications.

+The best part about EJSpeed is that it does all of this *as fast as, and in some cases faster than, most "logicless" template engines.*

 #### Example (using Underscore.js):